sepandhaghighi/art/.github/CONTRIBUTING.md

 7. Submit a pull request into `dev` (please complete the pull request template)

+## Notes

-### New font
+### Font

+1. Select a non-duplicate name
-1. Add new font data as a dictionary to the end of `text_dic3.py` (support 95 printable ASCII characters)
+2. Add new font data as a dictionary to the end of `text_dic3.py` (support 95 printable ASCII characters)
-2. Map font name and data in `FONT_MAP` dictionary
+3. Map font name and data in `FONT_MAP` dictionary
-3. Select case sensitive mode in `FONT_MAP` dictionary
+4. Select case sensitive mode in `FONT_MAP` dictionary
 	- `False` : If font is case sensitive (Example : ```"eftiwater": [eftiwater_dic, False]```)
 	- `True` : If font is not case sensitive (Example : ```"poison": [poison_dic, True]```)
-4. If font only support capital letters:
+5. If font only support capital letters:
 	- Add font name to `UPPERCASE_FONTS`
-5. If font is Non-ASCII:
+6. If font is Non-ASCII:
 	- Add font name to `TEST_FILTERED_FONTS` list
 	- Add font name to `RANDOM_FILTERED_FONTS` list
 	- Add test case to `test2.py`
-6. If font is ASCII:
+7. If font is ASCII:
 	- Add test case to `test.py`
-7. Re-run `FontList.ipynb`
+8. Re-run `FontList.ipynb`
-8. Update counters in `README.md`
+9. Update counters in `README.md`

-### New 1-Line art
+### 1-Line art

+1. Select a non-duplicate name
-1. Add 1-line art to the end of ‍`art_dic` dictionary in `art_dic.py`
+2. Add 1-line art to the end of ‍`art_dic` dictionary in `art_dic.py`
-2. If 1-line art is not bipartite:
+3. If 1-line art is not bipartite:
 	- Add as string (Example : ```"1-line art name": "string"```)
-3. If 1-line art is bipartite:
+4. If 1-line art is bipartite:
 	- Add as list (Example : ```"1-line art name": ["string1","string1"]```)
 	- Add 1-line art name to `RANDOM_FILTERED_ARTS` list
-4. Add test case to `test.py`
+5. Add test case to `test.py`
-5. Re-run `ArtList.ipynb`
+6. Re-run `ArtList.ipynb`
-6. Update counters in `README.md`
+7. Update counters in `README.md`